AdamKyle/flare/resources/info/kingdoms/section-1.md

 ## Managing multiple kingdoms.

 In order to manage your many kingdoms, as they grow – The creator decided not to allow you to have an overall kingdom management section.
 Instead, you must physically move to your kingdoms.
 This is why a lot of people will end up settling kingdoms next to each other, eventually creating what are called plexes.

+> ### ATTN!
+>
+> Plexes is a term borrowed from racewarkingdoms, this is where you have, for example: 50 kingdoms (or less) in a square or a line.
+Usually a giant square filled in with kingdoms.

 You can always get back to a kingdom by teleporting to it.
 Click on the kingdom on the map and click teleport - assuming you can move and have the gold.